erwin1/homecontrol/README.md

 ## What?

 Use power metrics from
- - Solar Iverter
+ - Solar inverter
- - EV Charger
+ - EV charger
  - Smart power meter

 to